johnwu93/neighborhood-project/README.md

 Project is deployed on: https://neighborhood-project.herokuapp.com/

+## Abridged Version of Running the Project
+***If you would like to skip, the Installation and Running Project sections of this README, read this instead***

+Since the local `dev` folder (`temp`) is included onto this project, you can simply install all dependencies using `npm install` (Read *Installation* section for details).

+Then, run the project by following the instructions in the *Running Project* section.

+If you modify anything in the temp folder, then you would have to follow the *Installation* and *Building Project* sections of the README to reconstruct it.

 ## Installation
 This project requires multiple dependencies.
 In order to get these dependencies, you need to install [npm](https://www.npmjs.com/).
 Details for installing this package can be found on this